danbuckland/okrello/README.md

 Although it should be possible to build and run the project using any Android IDE, the project was built using Android Studio and therefore it's recommended to use Android Studio with the latest Android SDK tools.

-To use the app with your own Trello board, you'll need to change the *BOARD_ID* in the **MainActivity** class to match your Trello board ID:

 ##### Setup your Trello Board for tracking OKRs

 **Okrello** is aimed at teams and individuals who are currently tracking OKRs through Trello, or who want to start tracking OKRs using Trello. **Okrello** is currently "read-only", i.e. it's not possible to edit OKRs and update scores through the application, therefore you'll need to create and update your OKRs directly through Trello.